-There’s no denying that a big part of building a successful small business comes down logo design and branding.
+There’s no denying that a big part of building a successful small business comes down to logo design and branding.

 A measure of success in branding comes down to building customer trust.
 Here in Australia, ALDI tops the list in terms of customer trust, followed by Bunnings, Qantas and the ABC, research shows.

 With banks falling out of favour in this latest survey, the findings of the Roy Morgan Net Trust Score Survey 2018 reveal outside influencers such as the Royal Banking Commission and other factors can effect brand value and sustainable growth.

 Be clear about why you’re in business.
 Understand your philosophy, why your business exists, who you’re helping and what problems you solve for them, Scott said.